philipAson/ranta-pa-ranta/README.md

     npm uninstall gh-pages
 in terminal.

+# DCF calculator

+    * As of 10/03/2025 A DCF-calculator component has been added to the project.

 # CMS implementations

     * Replace font API's in App.css to the ones that is used in your project.